lakshyapathak69420/lakshyapathak69420/README.md

 - 👀 I’m interested in Data science and Machine learning
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on different projects related to data science machine learning
-- 📫 You can reach me on my email that i have mentioned on my accoun.
+- 📫 You can reach me on my email that i have mentioned on my account.
 - 😄 My pronouns are he/him.
 - ⚡ Fun fact: I choose engeenering because i was a big fan of Mark rober and want to be like him as an engineer.